 On a normal Easter Sunday, millions of Americans participate in group activities like going to church services, having large family dinners or hunting for Easter eggs.
-However, with more than 50 percent of U.S. states in some form of lockdown due to the COVID-19 pandemic and the government encouraging all Americans to practice social distancing, this is not a normal Easter.
-The economy will certainly feel the effects, too, considering that 68 percent of Americans who observe Easter say coronavirus will affect their Easter spending this year, according to a nationally representative survey conducted by WalletHub.
+However, this is not a normal Easter, as the U.S. is still dealing with the COVID-19 pandemic and many states will still have restrictions on gatherings during the holiday.
+The economy will feel the effects, too, considering that 91 million Americans who observe Easter say coronavirus will affect their Easter spending this year, according to a nationally representative survey conducted by WalletHub.
+Luckily, that’s a 47% drop from last year, which shows that we are gradually recovering.

-WalletHub’s survey aimed to find out how Americans’ Easter plans have changed from last year, as well as to gauge people’s attitudes on the crisis in the context of the Easter season and religion.
-Below are additional highlights from WalletHub’s survey, along with additional insight from a panel of experts and a complete description of our methodology.
+WalletHub’s survey aimed to find out how Americans’ Easter plans have been impacted by the pandemic, as well as to gauge people’s attitudes on the crisis in the context of the Easter season and religion.

-- Pandemics make us appreciate family and health more: The coronavirus has made Americans most grateful for their family (40%), followed by health (30%) and then freedom (13%).
+- The pandemic has made us appreciate family and health more.
+COVID-19 has made Americans most grateful for their family (39%), followed by health (29%) and then freedom (12%).

 Easter is one of the biggest holidays of the year, but it will be drastically different than usual due to the coronavirus pandemic.
 In order to provide further guidance to those who celebrate Easter, WalletHub turned to a panel of experts.
 Click on the experts below to view their bios and responses to the following key questions:

-- Does it surprise you that 56% of Americans who went to church last year say they will not go to church for Easter this year, even if it’s open?
+- Does it surprise you that 82% of Easter-celebrating Americans say they will not go to church for Easter this year, even if it’s open?

-- How big of an impact do you think COVID-19 will have on church finances?
+- How big of an impact has COVID-19 had on church finances?

 - Should state and local governments allow church services on Easter Sunday?